MadihaFarman/MadihaFarman/README.md

 ## 💫 About Me
 I am an **AI/ML Engineer** dedicated to building intelligent systems that bridge the gap between complex data and real-world impact.
 My core focus lies in **Natural Language Processing (NLP), Large Language Models (LLMs), and advanced RAG architectures**.

-Driven by a mission to develop robust AI solutions for underserved communities and low-resource languages[cite: 1], I focus on creating production-grade systems from scratch[cite: 1]—whether that means implementing core transformer architectures in PyTorch[cite: 1] or deploying bilingual conversational agents[cite: 1].
+Driven by a mission to develop robust AI solutions for underserved communities and low-resource languages, I focus on creating production-grade systems from scratch, whether that means implementing core transformer architectures in PyTorch or deploying bilingual conversational agents.

-* 🎓 **Education:** BS in Computer Science at Kohat University of Science and Technology (Ranked 1st in a class of 200+, CGPA: 4.0/4.0)[cite: 1]
+* 🎓 **Education:** BS in Computer Science at Kohat University of Science and Technology (Ranked 1st in a class of 200+, CGPA: 4.0/4.0).
-* 💼 **Current Focus:** Advanced RAG optimization, query decomposition architectures, and Agentic AI[cite: 1]
+* 💼 **Current Focus:** Advanced RAG optimization, query decomposition architectures, and Agentic AI.
-* 🌍 **Languages:** Urdu, Pashto, English[cite: 1]
+* 🌍 **Languages:** Urdu, Pashto, English.

 ---